Canon 1D Mark IV vs Pentax K-1 II

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

-Concerning battery life, the 1D Mark IV gets 1500 shots out of its LP-E4 battery, while the K-1 II can take 670 images on a single charge of its D-LI90 power pack.
+Concerning battery life, the 1D Mark IV gets 1500 shots out of its Canon LP-E4 battery, while the K-1 II can take 670 images on a single charge of its Pentax D-LI90 power pack.
 As can be seen in the images above, the 1D Mark IV has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
-In order to provide similar functionality for the K-1 II, Pentax provides the D-BG6 vertical grip as an optional accessory (see here on eBay).
+In order to provide similar functionality for the K-1 II, Pentax provides the D-BG6 vertical grip as an optional accessory (see here on ebay).

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
-If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
-Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.
+If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 Camera Model |